Service Level Agreements (SLAs) Explained

 - Scope and service boundaries: what is included and excluded (with examples).

-- Metrics: what is measured and how.
+- Metrics: what is measured and why it matters.

 - Measurement rules: time windows, exclusions, and definitions.